UiPath Inc. (NASDAQ:PATH) CRO Thomas Neergaard Hansen Sells 80,000 Shares

-UiPath Inc. (NASDAQ:PATH) CRO Thomas Neergaard Hansen sold 80,000 shares of UiPath stock in a transaction on Thursday, November 4th.
-The stock was sold at an average price of $56.28, for a total value of $4,502,400.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+UiPath Inc. (NASDAQ:PATH) CRO Thomas Neergaard Hansen sold 80,000 shares of the business’s stock in a transaction on Wednesday, November 10th.
+The shares were sold at an average price of $56.48, for a total transaction of $4,518,400.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.

 Thomas Neergaard Hansen also recently made the following trade(s):

-Hedge funds have recently modified their holdings of the company.
-Trustcore Financial Services LLC bought a new stake in shares of UiPath in the second quarter worth about $29,000.
-Whittier Trust Co. bought a new stake in shares of UiPath in the third quarter worth about $25,000.
-Carroll Financial Associates Inc. bought a new stake in UiPath during the third quarter worth approximately $25,000.
-Sierra Capital LLC bought a new stake in UiPath during the second quarter worth approximately $34,000.
-Finally, Sterling Financial Planning Inc. bought a new stake in UiPath during the third quarter worth approximately $26,000.
-31.82% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of the company.
+Price T Rowe Associates Inc. MD bought a new position in UiPath in the second quarter worth about $1,521,290,000.
+ARK Investment Management LLC bought a new position in UiPath in the second quarter worth about $806,729,000.
+Coatue Management LLC bought a new position in UiPath in the second quarter worth about $769,807,000.
+Sumitomo Mitsui Trust Holdings Inc. raised its stake in UiPath by 134.1% in the third quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 14,114,369 shares of the healthcare company’s stock worth $742,557,000 after buying an additional 8,085,723 shares in the last quarter.
+Finally, Nikko Asset Management Americas Inc. raised its stake in UiPath by 133.9% in the third quarter.
+Nikko Asset Management Americas Inc. now owns 14,094,071 shares of the healthcare company’s stock worth $739,939,000 after buying an additional 8,069,377 shares in the last quarter.
+31.82% of the stock is owned by hedge funds and other institutional investors.

-Several brokerages recently commented on PATH.
-Royal Bank of Canada cut their price objective on UiPath from $74.00 to $65.00 and set a “sector perform” rating for the company in a report on Thursday, October 7th.
-Needham & Company LLC reaffirmed a “buy” rating and issued a $85.00 price objective on shares of UiPath in a report on Wednesday, October 6th.
-Canaccord Genuity raised UiPath to a “hold” rating and cut their price objective for the stock from $75.00 to $65.00 in a report on Wednesday, September 8th.
-Barclays raised UiPath from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $70.00 to $71.00 in a report on Friday, September 17th.
-Finally, Summit Insights began coverage on UiPath in a report on Monday, July 12th.
-They issued a “sell” rating and a $40.00 price objective for the company.
-Two investment analysts have rated the stock with a sell rating, ten have given a hold rating and nine have given a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and an average target price of $70.81.
+PATH has been the subject of several research reports.
+Cowen cut their target price on shares of UiPath from $80.00 to $72.00 and set an “outperform” rating for the company in a research report on Friday, October 8th.
+They noted that the move was a valuation call.
+Canaccord Genuity upgraded shares of UiPath to a “hold” rating and cut their target price for the stock from $75.00 to $65.00 in a research report on Wednesday, September 8th.
+Royal Bank of Canada cut their target price on shares of UiPath from $74.00 to $65.00 and set a “sector perform” rating for the company in a research report on Thursday, October 7th.
+Barclays raised shares of UiPath from an “equal weight” rating to an “overweight” rating and boosted their price target for the stock from $70.00 to $71.00 in a research note on Friday, September 17th.
+Finally, Wells Fargo & Company lowered their price target on shares of UiPath from $75.00 to $65.00 and set an “equal weight” rating for the company in a research note on Wednesday, September 8th.
+They noted that the move was a valuation call.
+Two research analysts have rated the stock with a sell rating, ten have assigned a hold rating and nine have given a buy rating to the stock.
+According to MarketBeat.com, UiPath presently has a consensus rating of “Hold” and a consensus target price of $70.81.

 UiPath Inc provides an end-to-end automation platform that offers a range of robotic process automation (RPA) solutions primarily in the United States, Romania, and Japan.
 It develops UiPath Studio, a platform designed for RPA developers looking to build complex process automations with built-in governance capabilities, such as robust debugging tools, application programming interface automation, wizards to automate desktop or web applications, leverage custom code, and to integrate machine learning models into production workflows.